pointw-dev/hypermea/src/hypermea/tool/skel/doc/README.md

   - JSON is not a hypermedia type - although it *can* contain links, there is no defined standard an application can know in advance.
   - [HAL](https://en.wikipedia.org/wiki/Hypertext_Application_Language) is an extension of JSON which provides a standard definition for links and rels, so therefore is a hypermedia type.
 - **link relation** - or **rel** for short:  provides the semantic meaning of a link.
   - There are [standardized](https://www.iana.org/assignments/link-relations/link-relations.xhtml) rels.
-An API may define its rels either in compliance with a standard like IANA's or in its own scope.
+A service may define its rels either in compliance with a standard like IANA's or in its own scope.
   - Once the rels are published, a new hypermedia type is effectively created (and can be registered with IANA, if general purpose enough).
-  - Client developers must be aware of the API's hypermedia type(s) and link relations, as that forms the "contract".
+  - Client developers must be aware of the service's hypermedia type(s) and link relations, as that forms the "contract".
 The contract does not include the value of `href` behind a rel - those may change without notice and without breaking the "contract"
   - The href associated with a link relation can be an absolute reference (staring with http) or relative (usually starting with /).
-  - If the href is relative, append it to `{BASE_API_URL}` to perform the operation - most http libraries can automate that for you.
+  - If the href is relative, append it to `{BASE_SERVICE_URL}` to perform the operation - most http libraries can automate that for you.

 - **affordance** - a link provided by hypermedia, identified by a rel, which allows the client to operate on the resource, either to navigate to related resources or to change the state of the application.

-## Hypermedia API
+## Hypermedia Service

 Hypermedia is the organizing principle behind `{$project_name}`  Its main goal is to avoid client coupling - allowing the API and UI to evolve independently.
 At least in theory, the only URL a client application needs to know is `{BASE_API_URL}`.
 The rest is discoverable by following link relations.
 If you follow this principle, your client will never break (after v0.8.0) no matter how the server side architecture changes.

-This API uses a hypermedia type that is very similar to [HAL](https://en.wikipedia.org/wiki/Hypertext_Application_Language), i.e. it is JSON that reserves the object name `_links` to provide link relations.
+This servoce uses a hypermedia type that is very similar to [HAL](https://en.wikipedia.org/wiki/Hypertext_Application_Language), i.e. it is JSON that reserves the object name `_links` to provide link relations.

 Request: `GET {person_url}`